relativitydev/relativity-trace-documentation/docs/administrator_guide/proactive_ingestion_api_documentation.md

 ### Data Batch Overview

-Data Batch is a unit of work in IPI, it has all the needed configuration and  status information to ingest data and monitor ingestion progress.
+Data Batch is a unit of work in TPI, it has all the needed configuration and  status information to ingest data and monitor ingestion progress.

 The below screenshot shows a sample Data Batch RDO in Relativity: